QuaSi-Software/Documentation/docs/resie_description_components.md

 The usable waste heat from the electrolysis process \(\dot{Q}_{Ely,waste heat}\) is determined, depending on the available information, as
 $$\dot{Q}_{Ely,waste heat} = \eta_{Ely,heat} \enspace (1-\eta_{Ely,H_2}) \enspace P_{el,Ely} = \frac{(1 - \eta_{Ely,H_2}) \ \eta_{Ely,heat} } { (1 - \eta_{H_2 \ purification}) \ \eta_{Ely,H_2} } \ \dot{E}_{Ely,H_2,out} $$

 With an increase of operation time, the efficiency in hydrogen production of the stacks of electrolysers is decreasing while the efficiency of heat production is increased.
 This is due to degradation effects in the stacks.
 This effect of aging of the stack cells can be expressed by an correction factor for each the hydrogen (\(\delta_{Ely,H_2} < 0\)) and the heat (\(\delta_{Ely,heat}\) > 0) related efficiency.
-These correction factors are given in the change of percentage points per tenthousand full load hours (FLH), where the full load hours are determined by dividing the total hydrogen produced by the nominal hydrogen output of the electrolyer.
+These correction factors are given in the change of percentage points per tenthousand full load hours (FLH), where the full load hours are determined by dividing the total hydrogen produced by the nominal hydrogen output of the electrolyser.
 The efficiencies of hydrogen and heat production are therefore corrected in every timestep using the nominal efficiency at the point of the beginning of life of the electrolyser, the correction factors and the passed FLH.

 $$ \eta_{Ely,H_2} = \eta_{Ely,H_2,start} + \left ( \frac{\delta_{Ely,H_2}}{100} \ {\frac{FLH}{10.000}} \right )$$
 $$ \eta_{Ely,heat} = \eta_{Ely,heat,start} + \left ( \frac{\delta_{Ely,heat}}{100} \ {\frac{FLH}{1.000}} \right ) $$
 $$ \text{with } FLH = \frac{\text{total hydrogen produced since start [kg]}}{\text{nominal hydrogen production [kg]}} $$

-Keep in mind: Test if sum of efficiencies will reach values > 1 or if one efficiency falls below zero for the given maximum changing intervall of the stacks (ToDo)
+Keep in mind: Test if sum of efficiencies will reach values > 1 or if one efficiency falls below zero for the given maximum changing intervale of the stacks (ToDo)

 With a known mass flow \(\dot{m}_{HP,cool}\) and the specific heat capacity of the heat transfer medium of the heat recovery \(c_{p,cool}\) as well as a known inlet temperature \(T_{Ely,cool,in}\), the outlet temperature of the heat transfer medium from the cooling circuit \(T_{Ely,cool,out}\) can be determined by rearranging the following equation:
 $$\dot{Q}_{Ely,waste heat} = \dot{m}_{HP,cool} \enspace c_{p,cool} \enspace (T_{Ely,hot,out} - T_{Ely,cool,in})$$